 Long gone are the days when windows were just a piece of glass designed to let the natural light into your home.

-The market is flooded with numerous types of windows, each with its unique characteristics and each meant to fulfill a specific purpose and fit in in a certain type of décor.
+The market is flooded with numerous types of windows, each with its unique characteristics and each meant to fulfill a specific purpose and fit in a certain type of decor.

-If you’re new to the universe of windows, you’ll find the information below more than just helpful.
+If you’re new to the universe of windows, you’ll find the information below helpful.